You are here:

 Help us guide you and boards like yours

-Tell us what you need help with, or how you're working with your school right now to overcome challenges.
+Tell us what you need help with, or how you're working with your school right now to overcome challenges, at email@example.com.
 We'll do our very best to support you.
-And we'll spread the best of how schools and boards are working together under these difficult circumstances to help guide others.
+And we'll share the best of how schools and boards are working together under these difficult circumstances to help guide others.